Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: Non-standard Cosmology Histories

 In Fig. \ref{fig:matterdominatedillustration}, we briefly recall the early thermal history prior to BBN.
 The ERD takes place up to the temperature $T_{eq}$ at which the $\rho_{\phi}$ domination starts.
 Thereafter, $\rho_{\phi}$ effectively dominates over $\rho_{R}$ at the temperature $T_{c}$, and the decay of $\phi$ ends at temperature $T_{end}$ at which the radiation dominates back again.

 The temperature $T_{end}$ is one of the free parameters that specify the cosmological background.
 It is defined as \cite{Arias_2019, Arcadi_2020}

 where $\Gamma_{\phi}$ stands for the total decay rate of $\phi$ into SM radiation.
 BBN restricts $T_{end} \gtrsim 4\,\text{MeV}$ \cite{2008APh....30..192D, Kawasaki_2000, Hannestad_2004}.
 The other free parameter is, which is the ratio between the energy densities of the scalar field and radiation at $T=m_N$.
-As we will be scanning over the dark matter mass, this ratio needs to be recomputed accordingly.
+As we will be varying the dark matter mass, this ratio needs to be recomputed accordingly.

 Both parameters $T_{end}$ and $\kappa$ are essentials to determine the dilution resulted from the $\phi$ decay.
 Notice that the Hubble rate is generally given by,

 with the dark matter freeze-out happening at temperature $T_{f}$ during the ERD as usual.